Perform a staged migration of email to Office 365

 You use directory synchronization to create all the on-premises users in your Office 365 organization.

 You will need to license the users after they're created.
 You have 30 days to add licenses after the users are created.
-For steps to add licenses, see Complete post migration tasks.
+For steps to add licenses, see the Complete post migration tasks section later in this topic.

 Create a list of mailboxes to migrate